• Skip to main content

 DIY ice pack ideas for minimizing post-extraction swelling.

-• Ice cubes placed in a disposable surgical glove or ziplock bag.
-(Your dentist may send you home with this setup.)
+- Ice cubes placed in a disposable surgical glove or ziplock bag.
+(You may be sent home with this setup.)

-(Your dentist may be interested in offering this kind of setup at the end of your appointment so you can begin your cold therapy immediately.)
+(You may be offered this kind of setup at the end of your appointment so you can begin your cold therapy immediately.)

 (Some cold pac products are sized and shaped specifically with dental application in mind.
 Also, some may have a design or come with strapping that can help to hold them in place against your face.)